wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 ## Requests

-A request MUST contain the tags VER and NONC and SHOIULD include the tag SRV.
+A request MUST contain the tags VER and NONC and SHOULD include the tag SRV.
 Tags other than NONC and VER SHOULD be ignored by the server.
 A future version of this protocol may mandate additional tags in the message and assign them semantic meaning.